Armstrong-lsw/SR_Self_Align/README.md

 📢 Results

-For more results and further analyses, please refer to the companion paper in our paper.
+For more results and further analyses, please refer to our paper.

 📜 Acknowledgement